Schepp/HTTP-headers/markdown/content.md

 Accept-CH-Lifetime: 86400
 ```

-In this case the server wants to get sent Client Hints for the next 24 hours.
+In this case the server wants to receive Client Hints for the next 24 hours.
 ---

 After activating Client Hints, this is what the browser will start sending: